 Positive mental health and well-being allows us to live our lives in the most positive and meaningful way and cope with life’s changes and challenges as they arise.
 This helps us to manage our physical and mental health and stay ahead of the curve ball during stressful times.

-Below is a list of20 Simple Self-Care Strategies that I shared with our team – what may work for you may not work for someone else - it is a personal thing:
+Below is a list of 20 Simple Self-Care Strategies that we would love to share with you and your teams – what may work for you may not work for someone else - it is a personal thing:

 1. Enjoy regular exercise – book it like you do a meeting!
 It is a meeting for your body and mind!